owu-1/ausdragon/README.md

 Attempt to make the cheapest Kubernetes cluster with GPU nodes on AWS.
 Kubernetes is self-managed and everything is running on spot EC2 instances.

-The instruction below assume you have AWS CLI with a profile setup, terraform, and kops installed.
+The instructions below assume you have AWS CLI with a profile setup, terraform, kops, and kustomize installed.

 Create a new file in cloud-computing/variables.sh based on cloud-computing/variables.example.sh.
 You can ignore kops_aws_profile for now since the IAM user will be created with terraform first.
+The control plane nodes work on t4g.small, not t3.micro.
+The ordinary nodes work on t3.micro.

 Ensure that the terraform_state_bucket exists in the specified AWS region.